craftercms/docs/source/.new-ia/contribute/acknowledgements.rst

 Open Source Acknowledgements
 ============================
-Crafter CMS acknowledges the following Open Source Software used in this product:
+CrafterCMS acknowledges the following Open Source Software used in this product:

 javax.servlet-api
 ^^^^^^^^^^^^^^^^^